The Sabarmati Report

-The Sabarmati Report is a 2024 Indian Hindi-language political drama film, based on true events, written by Avinash and Arjun of a story by Aseem Arrora with direction by Ranjan Chandel, later replaced by Dheeraj Sarna.
+The Sabarmati Report is a 2024 Indian Hindi-language film, written by Avinash and Arjun of a story by Aseem Arrora with direction by Ranjan Chandel, later replaced by Dheeraj Sarna.
 The film is jointly produced by Balaji Motion Pictures and Vikir Films Production, and distributed by Zee Studios.
 It is based on the Godhra train burning incident of 27 February 2002, involving Sabarmati Express train.
 It stars Vikrant Massey, Raashii Khanna and Riddhi Dogra.

 After multiple issues and delays, The Sabarmati Report was released theatrically on 15 November 2024.
 It received mixed-to-negative reviews from critics and became a box-office bomb.

 Plot

 Samar Kumar, an entertainment journalist for EBT News, is unexpectedly assigned to cover the aftermath of the Godhra train burning incident of 27 February 2002, alongside senior anchor Manika Rajpurohit.
-Initially treating the assignment with indifference, Samar becomes deeply affected after witnessing the tragic scene at the Godhra railway station, where 59 people have perished aboard the Sabarmati Express.
+Initially treating the assignment with indifference, Samar becomes deeply affected after witnessing the tragic scene at the Godhra railway station, where 59 people, majorly Hindu pilgrims were burned alive aboard the Sabarmati Express.

-Through his investigation, Samar gathers evidence that challenges the prevailing narrative of the fire being accidental, suggesting instead that it was a planned act of violence.
-However, his efforts to broadcast the truth are thwarted by his news organisation, which suppresses his findings to align with political interests.
-Facing professional and personal ruin, Samar is forced out of his job and marginalised within the media industry.
+In the film's plot, the journalist Samar Kumar investigates the Godhra train burning incident and uncovers material that contradicts the depiction of the fire as accidental.
+The film depicts his attempts to publish his findings being blocked by his news organization.
+The narrative follows his departure from the organization thereafter.

-Years later, Amrita Gill, a young investigative journalist, approaches a disillusioned Samar with a renewed interest in exposing the truth behind the tragedy.
-Together, they confront political pressures and public scepticism in their pursuit of justice for the victims and a more honest historical record.
+Later in the story, the character Amrita Gill seeks Samar's help in investigating the incident further.
+The film portrays their efforts to navigate institutional and public challenges as they continue their inquiry.